coltse/fhir.cerner.com/content/authorization/tls-guidance.md

 ---
-title: TLS Usage Guidance
+description: TLS Usage Guidance
-layout: authorization
+inject-note: false
 ---

 # Guidance for the use of TLS with Cerner Ignite